 - Community Infrastructure

-- Equipping Communities to Shape the Future
+- Communities Shaping the Future

 Dr Katherine Trebeck is Strategic Advocacy Advisor and co-founder of Wellbeing Economy Alliance and co-founder of WEAll Scotland.
 She is a political economist, with over eight years’ experience with Oxfam GB, which includes the development of the Humankind Index.
 She sits on a range of advisory boards, holds several academic affiliations and is a Distinguished Fellow of the Schumacher Institute.
 Katherine is a member of the Scottish Government’s Sustainable Renewal Advisory Group and Zero Waste Scotland’s Demystifying Decoupling Advisory Group.
-She instigated the Wellbeing Economy Governments partnership and her book The Economics of Arrival (with Jeremy Williams: Policy Press) was published in 201
+She instigated the Wellbeing Economy Governments partnership and her book The Economics of Arrival (with Jeremy Williams: Policy Press) was published in 2019.